 Tuning in to Formula 1 races can be tricky due to geo-restrictions that limit access based on where you're located.
 We've compiled the best options for viewers in the U.S., U.K., and Canada, along with recommendations for the best VPNs to watch the races from anywhere.

-How to watch Formula 1 in the Canada
+How to watch in Canada

 Formula 1 schedule